privacysandbox/dev-tools/adservices_cli/README.md

 ### Workstation setup

-1. Install dependencies with `pip3 -r requirements.txt`
+1. Install dependencies with `pip3 install -r requirements.txt`
-2. Run `./adservices.py` to see help commands
-3. Optionally add `alias=path/to/adservices.py` to your .bashrc
+2. Optionally add `alias=path/to/main.py` to your .bashrc
-4. Run `python3 main.py` to see the help screen
+3. Run `python3 main.py` to see the help screen

 ### Enable adservices shell commands